LabKey/labkey-api-python/README.md

 LabKey Server v15.1 and later.

 ## Contributing
 This package is maintained by [LabKey](http://www.labkey.com/).
-If you have any questions or need support, please use the [LabKey Server support forum](https://www.labkey.org/wiki/home/page.view?name=support).
+If you have any questions or need support, please use the [LabKey Server developer support forum](https://www.labkey.org/home/Support/Developer%20Forum/project-begin.view?).

 ### Testing
 If you are looking to contribute please run the tests before issuing a PR.
 For now you need to manually get the dependencies: